smashingtags/homelabarr/HELP.md

 ## Getting Started

 ### Prerequisites
-- Docker installed on your system
+- Docker Engine 20.10.0 or higher
-- Docker Compose installed
+- Docker Compose v2.0.0 or higher
 - Node.js 18 or higher (for development)
 - A reverse proxy (like Traefik) for SSL termination
 - Sufficient disk space for containers and data